 Chags Photography

-The effort to do this rests with the Mara Elephant Project Research Department led by Director of Research and Conservation Dr. Jake Wall.
+The effort to do this rests with the MEP Research Department.
 The MEP applied research agenda aims to enhance the protection of elephants and the habitat upon which they and other wildlife depend.

 The EarthRanger software MEP deploys makes it easy to collect, store, visualize and access conservation data, but, in order to quickly generate analytical outputs from these data feeds MEP has created Ecoscope – an open-source analysis module for tracking, environmental and conservation data analyses.
 Ecoscope contains many of the tools needed to get from data collection to a finished report in an easy streamlined workflow.